 June 11, 2019

-In the early 1990s LED Light Therapy was successfully used by scientists to help grow plants in space.
-It was then further studied for it’s potential in medicine as it relates to increasing energy inside human cells and it has been found to be an effective treatment.
+In the early 1990s LED (Light Emitting Diode) Light Therapy was successfully used by scientists to help grow plants in space.
+It was then further studied for it’s potential in medicine as it relates to increasing energy inside human cells.
+The research has indicated the efficacy of LED is fact.

-Red Light Therapy (RLT) works by increasing the function of mitochondria so a cell can make more ATP.
-The energy-carrying molecule found in the cells of all living things is called ATP (adenosine triphosphate).
-With more energy, cells can function more efficiently, rejuvenate, and repair damage.
+All LED works by increasing the function of mitochondria so a cell can make more ATP (adenosine triphosphate).
+As we age, dermal levels of ATP decline and this creates an energy deficiency, thereby affecting skin appearance.
+LED increases the energy cells need to function more efficiently, rejuvenate, and repair damage.

 IMPORTANT: Infrared cannot be seen by the human eye AND CAN CAUSE DAMAGE TO THE EYE.
 Do NOT look into the light of an infrared device.

-Red LED light therapy at 660nm spectrum penetrates the skin 1/2 to 3/4 inches and works from the inside-out to enhance mitochondrial function in cells.
-This, in turn, leads to several skin benefits.
-Red light decreases skin inflammation, smooths skin tone, repairs sun damage, fades scars and stretch marks, and even builds collagen in the skin, which reduces wrinkles.
+Red LED light therapy at 660 nms penetrates the skin 1/2 to 3/4 inches and decreases skin inflammation, smooths skin tone, repairs sun damage, fades scars and stretch marks, and even builds collagen in the skin, which reduces wrinkles.
+Red is the most effective color of LED for boosting collagen.

-Green LED light therapy – Green LED Light helps to lighten hyper-pigmentation spots revealing a brighter complexion.
+Green LED light therapy at 525 nms helps to lighten hyper-pigmentation spots revealing a brighter complexion.
 The calming effect also has anti-inflammatory properties that soothe the surface of the skin.
-Green LED Therapy is used to treat dilated capillaries, sagging skin around the eyes, under-eye circles, hyperpigmentation and sun spots.
+Green LED is used to treat dilated capillaries, sagging skin around the eyes, under-eye circles, hyperpigmentation and sunspots.

-Blue LED light therapy – Blue LED light works by killing Propionibacterium acnes, the bacteria that lives below the surface of the skin and is responsible for some acne.
-NOTE: If this isn’t the source of your acne, Blue Light may not help.
-Blue light therapy can also treat other types of skin disorders.
-It can be used to improve skin texture and reduce sebaceous hyperplasia, or enlarged oil glands.
-It can help with sun spots, acne, and even scars that were originally caused by acne.
+Blue LED light therapy at 450 - 500 nms works by killing the bacteria responsible for some acnes.
+Propionibacterium is the bacteria that lives below the surface of the skin and is responsible for some acne.
+NOTE: If this isn’t the source of your acne, Blue LED may not help.
+Blue LED light therapy can also treat other types of skin disorders.
+It can be used to improve skin texture and reduce sebaceous hyperplasia or enlarged oil glands.
+It can help with sunspots, acne, and even scars that were originally caused by acne.

 Low-Level Laser Therapy (LLLT) as an Effective Therapeutic Modality for Delayed Wound Healing